MeToo movement in China: Universities

 Peking University graduate Gu Huaying wrote a letter to the university, signed by 9,000 students, asking it to do more to prevent sexual harassment.
 The campaign faced pressure from school authorities and social-media censorship.
+Gu Huaying also wanted more information and an investigation into the suicide of a past student, Gao Yan, after she alleged that Professor Zang Peng raped her.

+In 2018, the students started a petition to ask him to resign.
+The petition was stopped by the university administration.
+One student wrote a letter to the university, so her parents kept her at home to stop her.
+The student used WeChat to share her want for the Professor to resign.

 Professor Zhang Peng was removed from his teaching positions at Shanghai Normal University and Nanjing University when a #MeToo allegation accused him of raping one of his students while teaching at Peking University in 1998.
 The victim, 20-year-old sophomore Gao Yan, subsequently committed suicide.

 Li Qi, a married professor at the Shanghai University of Traditional Chinese Medicine and doctor at the affiliated Shuguang Hospital, was fired by the university in 2022 after its investigation into his affair with a master's-degree student.
 The student had an abortion after becoming pregnant with his child, and alleged that Li had affairs with other female students by promising to help them publish papers, find jobs, or study overseas.

+At the Renmin University of China, students posted their sexual assault stories perpetrated by Professor Gu Haibing, and their posts were removed.
+Students organized and went to the professor’s lecture to carry out “Occupy the Classroom.”
+The students stayed for three hours and protested the professor’s actions and lack of accountability.

+At Beijing Film University, Weibo removed a post accusing Professor Wu Yi, the Dean of the Faculty of Photography of having sexual relations with students and embezzling money.
+The university claimed to have contacted the government about the issue.
+The post relating to the issue was deleted quickly which lead to the creation of the “Water Army” which worked to share the information surrounding Beijing Film University, however, all backlash was removed from the app.

+Another group of young people called the “Silence Breakers” wanted to limit censorship.
+However, similar to the “Water Army” movement, topics related to sexual assault and the #Metoo movement were swiftly removed from social media platforms.
+In the Chinese, government’s civil law framework, a line was added during drafting that made a sexual assault on campus the university’s responsibility to prevent.